cateburglar/immaculateGrid/README.md

 flask run
 ```

-### Note: If you manually set up the database using the baseball.sql file, you will need to seed the users to have access to an admin
+### Note: If you manually set up the database using the baseball.sql file, you will need to seed the users after running to have access to an admin

 #### For Windows